CodeForVegas/veteranready/README.md

+## In this branch I'm going to be working on the templates and layouts for the site.

-To create the database:
+## To create the database:

-tar -zxvf mongo.tgz
+1. tar -zxvf mongo.tgz
-mongorestore --db veteran-ready veteranMongo/
+2. mongorestore --db veteran-ready veteranMongo/

-To run:
+## To run:

-npm install
+1. npm install
-node keystone
+2. node keystone

-Or use nodemon to pick up changes in hbs files and js files:
+## Or use nodemon to pick up changes in hbs files and js files:

-npm install -g nodemon
+1. npm install -g nodemon
-nodemon keystone -e hbs,js
+2. nodemon keystone -e hbs,js

-Then go to the homepage.
+## Then go to the homepage.
 Username and password should be user@keystonejs.com/admin